Cardiac catheterization - discharge

 If the doctor put the catheter in through your groin:

 - Walking short distances on a flat surface is okay.
-Limit going up and down stairs to around 2 times a day for the first 2 - 3 days.
+Limit going up and down stairs to around twice a day for the first 2 to 3 days.

-- Do NOT do yard work, drive, squat, lift heavy objects, or play sports for at least 2 days, or for the number of days your doctor tells you to wait.
+- Do NOT do yard work, drive, squat lift heavy objects, or play sports for at least 2 days, or until your health care provider tells you it is okay.